 5) Women especially should always keep a hand on their drinks, to prevent anything from being slipped into them.

-We see the tragedy that results from cases when drunk drivers are on the road.
+We see the tragedy that results from deaths when drunk drivers are on the road.
 Make sure you aren’t one of them.
-Here’s to a safer and happy 2013.
+Here’s to a safer and happy 2017.